wp-plugins/islam-companion/README.txt

 2. Where does the plugin get its data.
 The plugin uses Holy Quran translations from http://tanzil.net/trans/

 == Changelog ==

+= 1.0.6 =
+* Added option for searching for a word using an online dictionary
+* Added option to the settings page for setting online dictionary url

 = 1.0.5 =
 * Replaced option for selecting ayat with option for selecting ruku